matrix-org/matrix-spec/content/client-server-api/_index.md

     that the web UI knows that the user wishes to sign out a device and which one it is.

-Optionally, an OAuth 2.0 aware client COULD:
+Optionally, an OAuth 2.0 aware client MAY:

 * Label the SSO button as "Continue" rather than "SSO" when `oauth_aware_preferred` is `true`.
 This is because after redirect the server